Snapshot

 SIT's International Honors Programs provide unmatched exposure to issues and actors with a social justice lens.
 IHP programs will fill your days with classes and site visits, leaving most evenings and weekends free.
 The program requires tolerance for small groups, openness/curiosity about difference, and willingness to accept structure with a high level of adaptability to change.
 With strong attention to safety and security, students gain access to people and places that would normally be inaccessible.

 Students looking to engage in independent travel with considerable free time should consider whether this program model is a good fit.
-For more information on SIT’s independent travel policy, please visit this page on their website.
+For more information on SIT’s independent travel policy, please visit their website.

 What is unique about these locations?